jraymond96/42sh/README.md

 42sh is a 42 school project whose goal is to make a POSIX shell.
 But the most important aspect of this project was to work on our ability to contribute to a big project in a group.

 We deviated from a base of mine but the final project was the result of the contribution of [Mohammed Merabet](https://github.com/mmerabet42), [Sebastien Le Rest](https://github.com/SLeRest), [Gaetan Dufay](https://github.com/gdufay) and me [Jeremi Raymond](https://github.com/jraymond96).
-Thanks to that abstraction, it was easier to get the project at its full potential.
-For example adding features that were not mandatory, like shell scripting or even job control.
+We each worked on different aspect of the project but my main duty was to make all the "job control". (for include background and foreground aspect in our shell)

 Thanks to our hard work we got a final grade of *121* !